zjunlp/EasyEdit/README.md

 - $x_e$: "Who is the president of the US?
 - $y_e$: "Joe Biden."

 without influencing the model behavior on unrelated samples.
-The ultimate goal is to create an edited model $(f_\theta’)$.
+The ultimate goal is to create an edited model $(f_\theta')$.

 ### Evaluation